Xisco Muñoz: Levante and later years

-In the dying minutes of the August 2009 transfer window, Xisco rescinded his Betis contract and joined Levante UD also in the second level, for two seasons.
-In his first he played the most he had in years, also scoring eight goals as the Valencian Community side returned to the top division after a two-year absence.
+In the dying minutes of the August 2009 transfer window, Xisco rescinded his Betis contract and joined Levante also in the second division, for two seasons.
+In his first, he played the most he had in years, also scoring eight goals as the Valencian Community side returned to the top flight after a two-year absence.

 Xisco contributed 26 matches – 18 starts – in 2010–11, as Levante finally managed to stay afloat.
-On 22 January 2011 he scored his only goal of the campaign in a 4–1 away loss against Sevilla FC, and was released in May.
+On 22 January 2011, he scored his only goal of the campaign in a 4–1 away loss against Sevilla, and was released in May.

-Already aged 30, Xisco moved abroad for the first time, signing with FC Dinamo Tbilisi in Georgia and sharing teams with several compatriots.
+Already aged 30, Xisco moved abroad for the first time, signing with Dinamo Tbilisi in Georgia and sharing teams with several compatriots.
 In 2012–13, he won the Erovnuli Liga and also scored a career-best 22 goals, best in the competition.
-The player and the team retained their titles a year later, and his goal concluded the 3–0 win at FC Sioni Bolnisi that confirmed it.
+The player and the team retained their titles a year later, and his goal concluded the 3–0 win at Sioni Bolnisi that confirmed it.

-On 14 December 2014, Xisco returned to his homeland after agreeing to an 18-month deal with third-tier Gimnàstic de Tarragona.
+On 14 December 2014, Xisco returned to his homeland after agreeing to an 18-month deal with third-tier Gimnàstic.
 On 18 June 2016, he announced his retirement and became Vicente Moreno's assistant.
-In September of the following year, he stood in as manager of farm team CF Pobla de Mafumet in the Tercera División, after the promotion of Rodri to the Nàstic job.
+In September of the following year, he stood in as manager of farm team Pobla de Mafumet in the Tercera División, after the promotion of Rodri to the Nàstic job.